Revature-Salesforce-Training/curriculum/Week 1 - Web Dev, SDLC, LWC OSS, SLDS/JavaScript/LNJavaScript.md

 The XMLHttpRequest (XHR) object is the heart of our AJAX request, it's common to abbreviate our instantation of this object as xhr.

 Each XHR object has an onreadystatechange property that holds a function that is called when the XHR object's readyState property, which indicates the current status of our request, changes.
 A table explaining the various readyState values is included later in this section, after we have further defined relevant methods, but a readyState value of 4 means that our request has completed and we have received a response from the server.
-Recall from the Apex Integration Services module that an HTTP status code of 200 means "OK", corresponding to a successful request.
+A HTTP status code of 200 means "OK", corresponding to a successful request.

 So the anonymous function assigned to the object's onreadystatechange property first checks for a completed and successful call, then executes logic to handle the returned response.
 In the case of our example, the balldontlie API returns its response in the form of a JSON object (we will not detail JavaScript Object Notation, or JSON, here, but it looks a lot like a JS object literal except all keys/names must be in double quotes).
 We parse this object for the value that we want - Kevin Durant's 2018 three-point field goal percentage - and log it to the console.
 Again, the function isn't called when it's defined, rather it's called every time the readyState property of the XHR object changes - no extra work required from us.